-- Refurbishment of the existing estate to provide a standard of accommodation (size, ambient environment etc.) of similar high specification to the new Science Block. - Consideration of a new fluid Sixth Form Centre.
+- Refurbishment of the existing estate to provide a standard of accommodation (size, ambient environment etc.) of similar high specification to the new Science Block. - Development of a new Pastoral Hub - Redesign of Reception - Longer term consideration of a new Sixth Form Centre - Investment in a wellbeing programme for staff and students - Fresh look at LT and support staff structures - Further development of ICT provision.